Sunshine Meadows Hike: Banff Trail Guide

 1. Standish Viewing Deck Loop Trail

-Your amazing day of Banff hiking will begin by taking the Standish Express Chairlift from the village to the top.
-If you’ve been skiing here before, watch for Dell Valley (one of our favorite easy ski runs at Sunshine Village) on the left-hand side.
+Your amazing day of hiking at Sunshine Meadows will begin by taking the Standish Express Chairlift from the village to the top.
+If you’ve been skiing here before, watch for Dell Valley (one of our favourite easy ski runs at Sunshine Village) on the left-hand side.

 The Standish Viewing Deck Loop Trail begins straight ahead off the Standish chairlift.
 The walking trail begins as a slight downhill with a highly groomed crushed gravel surface, making this trail accessible for almost all visitors to Sunshine Meadows.

-In addition to the seeming never-ending views of mountain peaks (which includes the iconic Mount Assiniboine), you can also enjoy views of the three mountain lakes found within Sunshine Meadows.
+In addition to the seemingly endless views of mountain peaks (which includes the iconic Mount Assiniboine), you can also enjoy views of the three mountain lakes found within Sunshine Meadows.
 This might be one of the best viewpoints in Banff National Park that’s easy to get to!

 Read More

-Some of our other favorite viewpoints in Banff National Park include the Banff Gondola, the Lake Louise Summer Gondola, and the Aylmer Lookout hiking trail.
+Some of our other favourite viewpoints in Banff National Park include the Banff Gondola, the Lake Louise Summer Gondola, and the Aylmer Lookout hiking trail.

 2. Standish Viewing Deck to Rock Isle Lake Junction